Interlayer and intralayer excitons in AlN/WS$_2$ heterostructure: Introduction

+In particular, it is of interest to identify if a type I or type II band alignment is present and how the electronic and optical properties of an isolated TMD change in presence of a nitride (beyond the normally used hBN) substrate.

+Indeed, while a type I band alignment can be a good prerequisite for strongly bound excitons associated to efficient light-emission, a type II favors the formation of long-lived interlayer excitons and enable their ultra-fast charge transfer \cite{Jiang2021}.
+This is interesting not only for the investigation of novel excitonic physics, such as quantum Bose gases\cite{Varsano2020,Sun2022,Wang2021} but also for the design of innovative opto-electronic devices.

-Indeed, a type II band alignment can favor the electron-hole separation, enabling the ultra-fast charge transfer and this is good prerequisite for the design of new generation solar cells or photo-catalytic devices.
-In a recent DFT study Liao et al \cite{liao2014design} proposed innovative nanostructured heterostructures composed of these two emerging classes of 2D materials, for next generation of ultra-thin flexible opto-electronic devices, with a particular focus on AlN(GaN)/MoS$_2$ bi-layer.
-Motivated by this work and by recent experimental evidence of good lattice match during the growth process of group III-nitride thin-films on Transition Metal Dichalcogenides layers, our goal is to investigate the structural and opto-electronic properties of another prototype bi-layer composed of AlN/WS$_2$, with a particular focus on the role of many-body effects, which are expected to be of primary importance due to the reduced dimensionality and to the low dielectric screening.
+Then, motivated also by a recent experimental work \cite{Chang2022} which show how 2D hexagonal AlN can grown by using ALD on TMD, resulting a gate dielectric material alternative to h-BN,\cite{prete2020giant} and by other works \cite{Song2021,Desai2020,Yan2018} showing the growth of hexagonal group III-nitrides on TMDs, our goal here is to investigate the structural and opto-electronic properties of a prototype bi-layer composed of AlN/WS$_2$.
+Our aim is to focus on the role of many-body effects, which are expected to be of primary importance due to the reduced dimensionality and to the low dielectric screening.
+It is worth to mention that in a previous study Liao and collaborators \cite{liao2014design} proposed this class of heterobilayers for next generation of ultra-thin flexible opto-electronic devices (with a focus on AlN(GaN)/MoS$_2$), but remain at single-particle DFT level of approximation.